nevalang/neva/README.md

 [See backlog for more details](https://github.com/orgs/nevalang/projects)

-Nevalang needs your help - it currently has only one maintainer.
+Nevalang needs your help - it currently just a few maintainers.

 ## Community

-Join community. **Together** we can change programming for the better:
+Join community.
+Together we can change programming for the better:

 - [Discord](https://discord.gg/dmXbC79UuH)
 - [Reddit](https://www.reddit.com/r/nevalang/)
 - [Telegram group](https://t.me/+H1kRClL8ppI1MWJi)
 - [Telegram channel](https://t.me/+H1kRClL8ppI1MWJi)

+Also please check our [CoC](./CODE_OF_CONDUCT.md).

 ## Contributing

 See [CONTRIBUTING.md](./CONTRIBUTING.md) and [ARCHITECTURE.md](./ARCHITECTURE.md).

-Neva is a relatively small and simple language compared to many other statically typed compiled languages out there.
-Don't be intimidated, feel free to dive in and hack around!
+Neva is a relatively small and simple language.
+Don't be intimidated, feel free to dive in and hack around.
+Some directories have a `README.md`.

-Please note that, due to the early stage of development, the documentation can sometimes be outdated.
-Please reach maintainer if you have questions.
+Note that, due to the early stage of development, the documentation can sometimes be outdated.
+Feel free to reach maintainers if you need _any_ help.